These jolly, candy-colored 3D-printed livers help doctors treat tumors

 Russia says ‘Nyet’, continues LinkedIn block after it refuses to store data in Russia

 The liver is a wonderful thing.
 It goes great on crackers and it can keep your blood from becoming septic.
-But it’s almost impossible to operate on that strange, fleshy mass without lots of luck and preparation.
+But it’s almost impossible to operate on that strange, fleshy mass without a little luck and a lot of preparation.
 Luckily there’s now a better way to prepare.

-For the past few months a medical student at the Jagiellonian University Medical College in Krakow, Poland, Jan Witowski, has been producing 3D-printed models of livers for doctors, thus enabling them to see and prepare for every eventuality before operating.
+For the past few months a medical student at the Jagiellonian University Medical College in Krakow, Poland, Jan Witowski, has been producing 3D-printed models of livers for doctors, enabling them to see and prepare for every eventuality before operating.
 He’s written a paper on the process and you can see some of his models below.

-This model is actually of a tumor inside a liver and Witwoski models and prints the liver itself, some of the internal circulatory systems, as well as any problems the surgeons might face.
-This tumor is particularly nasty and, coupled with the rest of the models, made easier for the surgeons to extricate with the help of 3D printing.
+This model is actually of a particularly nasty tumor inside a liver.
+Witwoski 3D prints the liver models with some of the internal circulatory systems visible, as well as any potential problems the surgeons might face.
+Making it easier for surgeons to extricate the tumor.

 “We make those models primarily for complex laparoscopic resections, which aren’t everyday procedures,” said Witowski.
 “Those require extra visualization, since it’s important to reduce possible complications and blood loss during the procedure.
 Surgeons can’t really see what’s under the tissue at specific point of the surgery, and they can’t touch a liver to feel the tumor, because they use laparoscopic approach.
 They can look at the model during the surgery and realize how far away they are from large vessels, how much more of tumor there is to resect, etc.”